-In the case of a multi-stage type-approval, the manufacturer referred to in paragraphs 7.10.1 to 7.10.4 shall be understood as the manufacturer of the base vehicle, and the EVP data shall refer to the base vehicle.

 7.10.
 In-vehicle display of environmental data

 The manufacturer shall ensure that the environmental data about the vehicle type and the environmental performance of individual vehicles listed in Annex 9 are displayed inside the vehicle in accordance with that Annex.